Omar-p/learning-notes/aws/aws.md

   - Networking configuration and SG the instances use.
   - Userdata & IAM ROLE
 - Both are not editable

-  - defined once.
+  - defined once and locked.
 LT has versions.
   - LT provide newer features
   - including T2/T3 Unlimited cpu options, Placement Groups, Capacity Reservations, lastice Graphics.

 - LC has one use as part of autoscaling groups.
 LC provide configurations of ec2 instances.
-- LT can do the same and can use the same configs to launch ec2 instacnes from cli/console.
+- LT can do the same and can use the same configs to launch ec2 instances directly from cli/console.
   - LT can be used to save time when Provisioning ec2 instances from cli/UI
   - ![LC-LT](images/ec2/LT-LC.png)